stacks-network/stacks/installation.md

 ---
 title: Installation
-nextUrl: /docs/usage
+nextUrl: /docs/basic-usage
-nextLabel: Usage
+nextLabel: Basic Usage
 nextDescription: Explore the basic usage of Blockstack, including looking up and registering names.
 ---

 # Installation

-## Quick Installation

 The quickest way to get started with Blockstack and get a glimpse of what it can do is to download the command line interface and perform a name lookup.